 Made from stainless steel, this model is sturdy and built to last.
 It is operated by the RV’s LP propane supply.
 Unlike other models that also use this system, this one comes with a quick connect hose and valve to streamline the installation process.
 It can also work with 1 pound, 5 pound, or 20 pound cylinders if you purchase an adapter.

-This grill offers 180 square inches of cooking space and a 12,000 BTU/hour burner.
-There is a convenient Piezo electric spark starter to get it going.
-It is super lightweight and compact, weighing just 11.6 pounds.
+This RV grill offers 180 square inches of cooking space and a 12,000 BTU/hour burner.
+There's a convenient Piezo electric spark starter to get it going.
+It's super lightweight and compact, weighing just 11.6 pounds.

-This model includes every piece you need to mount it and connect it to the RV’s LP power supply, so setup is a breeze.
-It is versatile as well, with legs that can fold flat or let it stand on a tabletop if you prefer not to have it mounted to the bumper.
-It falls victim to a common grill issue, uneven heat distribution, with a super hot spot right in the center; to compensate for this, it has unusually precise temperature controls.
+This grill includes every piece you need to mount it and connect it to the RV’s LP power supply, so setup is a breeze.
+It's versatile as well, with legs that can fold flat or let it stand on a tabletop if you prefer not to have it mounted to the bumper.
+It falls victim to a common grill issue, uneven heat distribution, with a super hot spot right in the center.
+To compensate for this, however, it has unusually precise temperature controls.